pauldzy/USGS_Albers_Equal_Area_Projections/README.md

 6. SpatialReference.org: None

 ##Installation
 Each GIS system has different requirements and instructions for installing a new coordinate reference system.
-Review the instructions below and then inspect the files located in the each subfolder of the repository.
+Review the instructions below and then inspect the files located in each subfolder of the repository.

 #####Oracle Spatial
 Adding a [custom Oracle Spatial CRS] (https://docs.oracle.com/database/121/SPATL/sdo_cs_concepts.htm#SPATL712) requires SYS privledges on the database in question.
-All custom SRIDs and custom coordinate operation identifiers should be allocated to integers above 1000000.
-Overwriting or adding SRIDs or coordinate operation identifiers below 1000000 may conflict with future Oracle upgrades or complicate your ability to obtain support for what should be stock SRIDs.
+All custom SRIDs and custom coordinate operation identifiers should be allocated to integers above 1,000,000.
+Overwriting or adding SRIDs or coordinate operation identifiers below 1,000,000 may conflict with future Oracle upgrades or complicate your ability to obtain support for what should be stock SRIDs.
 You will need to decide upon the custom SRID identifier and  custom coordinate op identifiers to use in your instances.
 The default values here are 1000001 through 1000005 for both and may conflict with other custom identifiers you already have.
 Make sure to verify these values are free on your instance and make any needed changes as necessary.

 #####Esri ArcGIS
 Adding a custom ArcGIS projection to your GIS installation is fairly easy and simply requires the projection file (extension .prj) providing a unique text identifier for the projection.
 From within ArcCatalog, simply right-click on the projection file and import the projection into your local ArcGIS installation.